GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Carol_Sturka/Thunderstruck_Carol_Sturka.md

 The 5 of 12 who speak English as second or Third language

 We are appraoching the 12th step of the Great Seal, 12 independent free thinkers addressing the Mass Mind rewrites and opera.

+&nbsp;

+## Biggest killer since Stalin

+The grief of encounting the nightmare of histoy, what Finnegans Wake is revealing in year 1924.
+The history of human conflict and bloodshed.